Skip to the content.

 3. Data visualisation

-The lecture this week will offer an overview of the principles of exploratory data analysis through (good) data visualization.
+The lecture this week will offer an overview of the principles of exploratory data analysis through summarising data and (good) data visualisation.
 In the coding session and seminars, we will practice producing our own graphs using ggplot2.

 Lecture